refabr1k/CIS-PDF-to-Excel/README.md

 # CIS PDF to Excel
- Convert CIS benchmarks to Excel
+Convert CIS PDF benchmarks to Excel and Json formats.
+Useful for reviewing newer benchmarks when .audit files are not released by Nessus yet.

 ## Description